From an Iowa girlhood to a Wisconsin dairy farm, Marilyn, along with her husband, Justin, raised chickens, cows, hogs, crops, and fourteen children.

 Welcome to a window into a time of small farms and big families, told by word, photograph, and painting.

-These twenty-nine full-page paintings illustrate life on a 20th-centurty Midwest farm.
+These thirty-some, full-page paintings illustrate life on a 20th-century Midwest farm.
 The paintings are in gouache, about ten-by-ten inches.
 Find a book of all these paintings, along with short stories and photographs, at Lulu.com or contact Lorraine for your copy.

 We Always Had Chickens